silvacms/documentation/source/silva/contents/base.rst

 However, you can still provide yourself your own factory function to customize the creation of your content.
-You have some responsibilities if you do it, as triggering some :term:`Zope event`:
+You have some responsibilities if you so, like triggering some :term:`Zope event`:

 .. code-block:: python